written by Racheal Cook MBA

-When everything is finally mapped out – it truly sinks in that keeping that marketing and sales engine running takes a lot of focus.
-Add in more goals?
-It can feel like it’s not possible!
+When everything is finally mapped out, it truly sinks in that keeping that marketing and sales engine running takes a lot of focus.
+Adding in more goals can feel truly impossible.

 It starts to get overwhelming because some of these projects take a lot more work that we actually realize!

 How’s it all supposed to happen?
-It can feel overwhelming to look at everything as just a massive 12 month to-do list… throw in a challenge like a global pandemic… and it can feel like we might as well scrap all of our 2021 plans.
+It can feel overwhelming to look at everything as just a massive 12 month to-do list.
+Then, throw in a challenge like a global pandemic, and it can feel like we might as well scrap all of our plans for the year.

 That’s Why We Create

 90 days it’s just long enough to stay focused and short enough to be flexible!